imfd-stroemungsmechanik/introduction-into-cfd/index.md

 This repository offeres a step-by-step introduction both into the Linux command line as well as OpenFOAM for simulation and ParaView for post-processing.
 If you are already familiar with the Linux command line, you can skip the first part and directly work on the second tutorial dealing with the mesh generation in OpenFOAM.

 Each OpenFOAM tutorial case is accompanied by an archive containing the pre-configured OpenFOAM cases.
-These archives can be downloaded from top of each tutorials page.
+These archives can be downloaded via the OPAL course site.
 Save the archive wherever you want to run your simulations (e.g. a new simulations directory inside your home), unzip it and keep it ready for the OpenFOAM tutorials.

 ## Guide style conventions